Signs of Low Transmission Fluid

 We suggest that you contact your authorized dealer to have the transmission inspected.
 The repair could be an easy swap of a failed gasket or hose.
 However, without service, a transmission that is leaking fluid will only continue to worsen as the fluid level drops.

 A healthy transmission will shift between gears smoothly and there won’t be any slippage.
 Low fluid levels can cause gears to miss, which will result in a grinding sensation.
 The occasional slipped gear might seem like a small issue at first, but it’s always a good idea to have the transmission looked at when this occurs to avoid costly repairs in the future.

-Your Local Transmission Technicians at Ira Toyota of Manchester
+Contact Your Local Transmission Technicians at Ira Toyota of Manchester to Learn More!

 We hope that our comprehensive guide will help you if any of the above symptoms arise.
 Don’t hesitate to give us a call and schedule a service appointment if you think that your vehicle might be low on transmission fluid.
 Of course, we at Ira Toyota of Manchester are here to help you with your routine maintenance whenever you need it.

 We’re pleased to serve drivers around the Amherst, Manchester, and Derry areas.
 Schedule service for more help!